 The WordPress blog theme I recommend for newbie bloggers is Astra.
 It’s the exact theme I use because it’s lightning-fast and puts the attention where it needs to be: on simplicity.

 It doesn’t matter how good your blog looks or how fast it loads if your content doesn’t cut it!
 When you continue to update your blog with useful and valuable pieces of content, people will begin to take notice.

 When you create great content, you will naturally acquire more backlinks, as other bloggers link to you as a source, and Google takes notice as they receive positive signals from how users interact with your content.

 Look, blogging isn’t easy.
 It can be frustrating to build a blog, try and get traffic, and then wait for something to happen.

-Most people start a blog but then quickly lose steam when their dreams of making big money don’t materialize.
+Most people start a blog but quickly lose steam when their dreams of making big money don’t materialize.
 But what you have to realize is that it takes time to build a blog in the eyes of your readers and Google.
-So be patient with the process, it is possible and there is money in blogging!
+So be patient with the process, it is possible, and there is money in blogging!